Innovation-Pioneers/website/src/dictionary/products/en/liquid-organic-descaler-4-pieces.md

   image: /img/lod-green-modified.png
 slider:
   - type: slide
-    text: For all appliances, use the correct dosage as displayed on the bottle.
+    text: For all appliances, use the correct dosage as shown below
     title: READ ALL INSTRUCTIONS THOROUGHLY BEFORE DESCALING WITH THIS PRODUCT.
   - type: slide
     text: Kettles – Boil 400ml water first.
 Once boiled, add 100ml solution to the